 We strongly believe in the value of the Communications Alliance and its VoIP Working Group in creating a unified voice for the industry and in its initiative to ensure all providers abide by its customer protection regulations.

 However, the industry is at a turning point as evidenced by the mushrooming number of VoIP providers and the predicted uptake of VoIP services among Australians.

 As at 23 March 2007, analysts Market Clarity identify some 259 local VoIP providers in existence and a predicted boom in VoIP services from 1.4 million in June 2007 to the 4.5 million in June 2011.

 These sorts of figures strongly suggest that there is an immediate need for a dedicated organisation to proactively manage the challenges such rapid growth generates and ensure that Australia has a robust, self-regulated, thriving VoIP industry that provides a level of consumer education and protection second to none.

-Providing education and
+Providing education and awareness to end users

 It is the responsibility of business and consumer-grade VoIP service providers to ensure customers understand what they are buying and more importantly provide the most appropriate service for their requirements.
 Otherwise, buyers will end up getting caught with a system possibly sold by an unscrupulous operator that does an unsatisfactory job.

 In order to educate Australians on both the benefits and risks of VoIP, the Alliance will be holding regular monthly meetings to discuss the most effective way to reach end users.
 Whether through joint marketing, end user seminars, roadshows or other initiatives, it is incumbent upon the VoIP industry to provide comprehensive education and awareness.